Drug information

 • If you have any other medical conditions.

 • If you are pregnant or plan to become pregnant.
-Talk to your health care provider about the risks and benefits of taking Atripla during pregnancy.
-For more information on the use of Atripla during pregnancy, please refer to the Recommendations for the Use of Antiretroviral Drugs During Pregnancy and Interventions to Reduce Perinatal HIV Transmission in the United States.
+Talk to your health care provider about the benefits and risks of taking efavirenz/emtricitabine/tenofovir DF during pregnancy.
+For more information on the use of efavirenz/emtricitabine/tenofovir DF during pregnancy, please refer to the Recommendations for the Use of Antiretroviral Drugs During Pregnancy and Interventions to Reduce Perinatal HIV Transmission in the United States.

-• If you are using hormone-based birth control (such as pills, implants, or vaginal rings).
-Your health care provider can help you decide how to adjust your birth control while you are taking Atripla.
+• If you are using hormone-based birth control (such as injections, vaginal rings, implants, contraceptive patches, or birth control pills).
+Efavirenz/emtricitabine/tenofovir DF may make these forms of birth control less effective.
+Your health care provider can help you decide how to adjust your birth control while you are taking efavirenz/emtricitabine/tenofovir DF.
 For more information about using birth control and HIV medicines at the same time, view the HIVinfo HIV and Birth Control infographic.

-Take Atripla according to your health care provider’s instructions.
-Do not miss a dose of Atripla, and do not change your dose or stop taking Atripla without first talking with your health care provider.
+Take efavirenz/emtricitabine/tenofovir DF according to your health care provider’s instructions.
+Do not miss a dose of efavirenz/emtricitabine/tenofovir DF, and do not change your dose or stop taking efavirenz/emtricitabine/tenofovir DF without first talking with your health care provider.
+While taking efavirenz/emtricitabine/tenofovir DF, it is important to keep all of your appointments with your health care provider.

 What should I do if I forget a dose?What should I do if I forget a dose?